Common Types of Cybercrime to Look Out For

 These types of cybercrime use computer viruses and other types of malware to attack computer systems and networks.
 Once a computer (system) is infected, the malware can then steal confidential data or damage and erase data in the device.
 In some cases, the computer is completely hijacked and used to carry out other criminal activities.

 May 2017’s WannaCry ransomware attack is a good example of such cybercrimes.
 The attack used ransomware to target and affect vulnerabilities in 230,000 computers across 150 countries.
 Victims were locked out of their files.
 Each received a message demanding that they pay a Bitcoin ransom if they wanted to regain access.
 In to, the attack causes $4 billion in financial losses worldwide.
+In addition, the attack caused $4 billion in financial losses worldwide.

 Use reliable antivirus software and other comprehensive internet security solutions to protect your computer systems from malware and phishing attacks.
 These allow you to scan, detect, and remove/block potential threats before they become a problem.
 That said, remember to keep your antivirus software updated at all times to enjoy the highest levels of protection.